4myc/le-chat/README.md

 ## Usage
 1. Open localhost:3000 in two or more browser windows to mimic multiple users.
-2. In each window, enter a name, select the same chat room, and click **Join Chat**.
+2. In each user's window, enter a name, select the same chat room, and click **Join Chat**.
 Each user's name will appear on the left sidebar and all users in the chat room will be notified when a new user joins the chat.
 3. In each user's window, enter a message and click **Send**.
 All users in the chat room will see the message.
 4. To leave a chat room, click **Leave Room**.
 All users in the room will be notified after a user leaves the chat.